If I asked you: who invented the airplane? You would likely say the Wright Brothers.

 It is at this point in history when the “internet” is officially invented.
 In 1974, Bob Kahn from ARPA and Vint Cerf from Stanford laid the groundwork for the Transmission Control Protocol and the Internet Protocol, otherwise known as TCP/IP, which provides the parameters within which data is communicated across the network.

 I began this post by pointing out how the inventor(s) of the internet are not common, household names.
 In fact, according to an article on History.com appropriately entitled, “Who Invented the Internet?”
 It is stated that “it is impossible to credit the invention of the internet to a single person.”
-What is meant by that is that the internet was built over many decades by many people.
+What is meant by that is the internet was built over many decades by many people.
 There was no single inventor, they are correct; however, their reason for saying that is incorrect.
 That is to say, there was not a single inventor of the internet, they are right; rather, it was two.
 As I already said it was Bob Kahn and Vint Cerf who came up with the “internet” protocols, so by definition they are the inventors the internet.
-In fact, when you ask Google who invented the internet, its answer is clear: Bob Kahn and Vint Cerf.
+In fact, when you ask Google who invented the internet, the answer is clear: Bob Kahn and Vint Cerf.

 What is more, these inventors are so often overlooked that in a connecting article on History.com entitled “The Invention of the Internet,” Kahn’s name is not even mentioned at all.

-I believe that the reason that Kahn and Cerf do not get the credit that they deserve for their invention is because when we think of the internet, we do not think of their protocols, what we think of is web pages and the World Wide Web.
+I believe that the reason that Kahn and Cerf do not get the credit that they deserve for their invention is because, when we think of the internet, we do not think of their protocols.
+What we think of is web pages and the World Wide Web.

 Berners-Lee is the clear and undisputed inventor of the World Wide Web, and has been recognized the world over for his amazing technological achievements.
 In fact, in 2004, Queen Elizabeth knighted him for his contributions to humanity.
 Nonetheless, I do not believe his name is as well known in America as it should be.